How Many Calories Does a Game of Ping Pong Burn?

 MET values increase linearly.
 An MET of 2 is twice as draining as MET 1 (this includes tasks as simple as folding the laundry or playing a video game with some enthusiasm), an MET of 3 (sweeping the floor, walking your dog, etc.) is three times as draining, and so on.

-Which brings us to ping pong, an activity with a MET of around 4 to 4.5; there seems to be some disagreements by various sources.
+Which brings us to ping pong and what facts you probably didn’t know about it.
+Ping pong is an activity with a MET of around 4 to 4.5; there seems to be some disagreements by various sources.

 So, how does this compare to other activities?
 Well, it depends.